Honorable Dan Huberty, Chair, House Committee on Public Education

 The bill would repeal statute that results in a higher equalized wealth level for certain districts based on the district's 1992-93 revenue per student plus the indexed change between the current equalized wealth level and the level established in 1993.
 Having a higher equalized wealth level allows a district to keep more revenue per WADA than an equally wealthy district that is held to the statutory equalized wealth level.
 The repeal of Section 41.002(e)-(g), Education Code, proposed under the bill would eliminate this access to additional unequalized revenue by ensuring that the standard equalized wealth level applies to all districts.

-Beginning in fiscal year 2018, the bill would provide increased FSP entitlement for about 95% of school districts and 98% of students through the equalized FSP formula system.
+Beginning in fiscal year 2018, the bill would provide increased FSP entitlement through the equalized FSP formula system to about 96% of school districts and more than 98% of students.